Know the cost of the deal while you can still act on it.

 Turn verbal scope changes into a record with a cost impact

-Capture each change in scope with its cost impact and an approval status, so a change is no longer just a conversation.
+Advilink reads each advisor update for work that was never in the original scope and drafts the change with its cost impact and an approval status, so a change is no longer just a conversation.
 Catch scope creep early, while you can still challenge it.

 - Cost impact and rationale attached to every change